Requirements and Curriculum

 Completing the program

-You have a maximum of 40 months to complete the program, which will include.
+You have a maximum of three years to complete the program, which will include

-• Successful achievement and documentation of a minimum of 1,000 supervised experiential learning hours.
+• Successful achievement and documentation of all scheduled supervised experiential learning hours

-• A minimum “acceptable mastery” rating on final evaluations from all preceptors in all rotations and all competencies must be met.
+• A minimum “acceptable mastery” rating on all evaluations from all preceptors in all rotations and all competencies must be met at acceptable mastery.

-• All assignments submitted and deemed acceptable; all evaluation forms submitted.
+• All assignments must be submitted and deemed acceptable.

 Curriculum